feature-image

 What’s more, NIL Go’s inner workings remain shrouded in mystery.
 With Deloitte running the backend, many expect the system to rely on AI-driven algorithms to determine “fair market value.”
 That raises new concerns about who decides what a player’s worth really is, and could a bot bench a star for a data glitch?
 As of now, the NCAA’s trying to clean up the wild west it created.
 But in doing so, it may have unleashed a different kind of chaos

-For players like Bryce Underwood and every aspiring college star, one thing’s certain.
-Compliance might just be the toughest opponent they face this season.
+For players like Bryce Underwood and every aspiring star, one thing’s certain.
+Correct compliance is needed to ensure the continuation of their college football journey this season.

 ADVERTISEMENT